SeuHkx/koa2-typescript-startkit/README.md

-## Koa2 Typescript startkit
+## Koa2 Typescript StartKit

-> This is a simple quick Koa2 boilerplate with TypeScript
+> This is a simple quick koa2 boilerplate with TypeScript

 ### Quick Start

 	1. yarn install
 >  add all need dependencies.

 	2. npm run dev